If you have a disability

 Institutions can provide services and assessment adjustments for students who have disabilities and ongoing illnesses that affect their studies.
 However, they do not guarantee that applicants with a disability will be offered a place in a course.

-The support services and physical access may differ from institution to institution, but the services generally offered include: note takers, personal readers, examination provisions, assistance in the library, learning assistance, alternative assessment methods, and provision of academic material in alternative formats.
-Some institutions may provide parking for holders of Roads and Maritime Services Services Mobility Parking Scheme permits.
+Institutions may be able to provide note takers, personal readers, examination provisions, learning assistance, alternative assessment methods and academic material in alternative formats.
+Some institutions may provide parking for holders of Roads and Maritime Services Mobility Parking Scheme permits.

 You may also be eligible for Educational Access Schemes (EAS).